FOR IMMEDIATE RELEASE: 08/14/2023

 Special exhibition of award-winning early Oregon artist opens at the Pittock Mansion in Portland, OR[Portland, OR]—Pittock Mansion opened its new summer and fall exhibition, Eliza Barchus: A Woman of Resilience, an exhibition of exquisite landscape paintings and rare ephemera from an award-winning early Oregon artist.

-This exhibition will be on display at the Pittock Mansion until February 11, 2024, and is included in the general admission ticket.
+This exhibition will be on display at the Pittock Mansion until March 3, 2024, and is included in the general admission ticket.
 The end date for Eliza Barchus, A Woman of Resilience exhibition at Pittock Mansion has been extended from February 11, till March 3, 2024.

 Eliza Barchus: A Woman of Resilience showcases over sixty-five landscape paintings and personal ephemera.
 Barchus’s chair and paintbrushes from her studio, awards, family albums, and suitcase are displayed alongside her breathtaking renditions of Mount Hood, Mount Rainier, Crater Lake, and other sites throughout the American West.
 The exhibit boasts the largest collection of Barchus paintings ever before publicly displayed.